Cerebral palsy is a group of disorders that can involve brain and nervous system functions, such as movement, learning, hearing, seeing, and thinking.

 Pregnant mothers with certain medical conditions may need to be followed in a high-risk prenatal clinic.

 Johnston MV.
 Encephalopathies.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+In: Kliegman RM, Stanton BF, St. Geme JW III, et al., eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 591.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 591.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.